openhab/openhab-addons/CONTRIBUTING.md

 ## Reporting Issues

-Please report [openHAB2 specific issues here](https://github.com/openhab/openhab2-addons/issues), while issues that are related to the core framework should be reported in the [bugzilla of Eclipse SmartHome](https://bugs.eclipse.org/bugs/buglist.cgi?product=SmartHome&component=Core).
+Please report [openHAB2 specific issues here](https://github.com/openhab/openhab2-addons/issues), while issues that are related to the core framework should be reported in the [issue tracker of Eclipse SmartHome](https://github.com/eclipse/smarthome/issues).
 Do not worry, if you are not clear, which category your issue belongs to - we will redirect you, if necessary.

 ## Build Environment